 With one beloved son soon graduating college and this dear one soon getting ready to go, I felt in my soul that this was exactly what it was all about.
 Time together.

 We watched movies, read books and shared many TED talks and thought provoking podcasts.
-He was working on his final year-end project for English, the topic being – how compulsory schooling was started and why, and why the fact that our educational system has not, in essence, changed since 1918 (when compulsory schooling became law in all fifty states) is doing most kids, and really our country, a huge disservice.
+He was working on his final year-end project for English, the topic being: how and why compulsory schooling was started, and why the fact that our educational system has not, in essence, changed since 1918 (when compulsory schooling became law in all fifty states) is doing most kids, and really our country, a huge disservice.

 We read and listened to many writers and speakers that had wide and different theories about why placing kids in a physical classroom each day, school as we’ve always known it, is not what educates children.
 It’s life and more specifically, doing life with the people that know them the best and love them the most.